ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 Ethereum's keys are generated using [elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).

 However, when Ethereum switched from [proof-of-work](/developers/docs/consensus-mechanisms/pow) to [proof-of-stake](/developers/docs/consensus-mechanisms/pos) a new type of key was added to Ethereum.
-The original keys still work exactly the same as before - there were no changes to the elliptic-curve based keys securing accounts.
-However, for users that wanted to participate in proof-of-stake by staking ETH and running validators, a new type of key was needed.
-This need arose from scalability challenges associated with many messages passign between large numbers of validators that required a cryptographic method that could easily be aggregated to reduce the amount of communication required for the network to come to consensus.
+The original keys still work exactly the same as before - there were no changes to the elliptic-curve-based keys securing accounts.
+However, users needed a new type of key for participating in proof-of-stake by staking ETH and running validators.
+This need arose from scalability challenges associated with many messages passing between large numbers of validators that required a cryptographic method that could easily be aggregated to reduce the amount of communication required for the network to come to consensus.

-This new type of key uses the Boneh-Lyn-Shacham, [BLS](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham), signature scheme.
-This scheme enables very efficient aggregation of signatures but also allows reverse engineering of the individual validator keys that were aggregated - ideal for managing actions between validators.
+This new type of key uses the [Boneh-Lyn-Shacham (BLS) signature scheme](https://wikipedia.org/wiki/BLS_digital_signature).
+BLS enables a very efficient aggregation of signatures but also allows reverse engineering of aggregated individual validator keys and is ideal for managing actions between validators.

 ## The two types of validator key {#two-types-of-key}

-Before the switch to proof-of-stake, Ethereum users only had a single elliptic-curve based private key that they used to access their funds.
+Before the switch to proof-of-stake, Ethereum users only had a single elliptic-curve-based private key to access their funds.
 With the introduction of proof-of-stake, users that wished to be solo stakers also required a **validator key** and a **withdrawal key**.

 ### The validator key {#validator-key}